opensearch-project/documentation-website/_dashboards/reporting-cli.md

 If you want to download a CSV file, you need to have the Reporting plugin installed.
 {: .note }

 For any dashboard view, you can request a report in PNG or PDF format to be sent to an email address.
 This can be useful for sending reports to multiple email recipients with an email alias.
-The only dashboard view that supports creating a CSV report is the **Discover** view.
+The only dashboard application that supports creating a CSV report is **Discover**.

 With the Reporting CLI, you can specify options for your report in the command line.
 The report is sent to an email address as a PDF attachment by default.
 You can also request a PNG image or a CSV file with the `--formats` argument.